kadasz/kadasz/README.md

 ### Hey there! 👋

 My name is Karol and I'm currently working as a Linux Administrator.
-I mostly spend a lot of time at my terminal and making all things work as well as I'm experimenting with variety of software technologies.
-Additionally I'm increasing my knowledge in DevOps field because I'm looking for new challenges which gives me opportunity to develop hard and soft skills as well :)
+I mostly spend loads of time at my terminal and making all things work well and I'm also experimenting with a plenty of software technologies cause make me fun.
+Additionally I'm increasing my knowledge in DevOps field caused by I'm looking for new challenges which gives me opportunity to develop hard and soft skills as well :)

 ***